"Hey, Ashley, are you alright?" Tabitha asked, suddenly bringing Ashley's train of thought back to reality.

 "Interesting…" said Sarah.
 "What do you know about Mateo?
 Any idea why he chose you?"

 "Mateo is the local god of Summers, so he protects the town."
-Edwin replied.
+Sapphire replied.
 "Monsters started appearing, which weakened his powers somehow and he couldn't fight them off.
 We have like, magic spirit blood?
 Or something?
 But whatever it is, it gives us power to protect the town."

 "Does the magic also give you these outfits, or is this just what you normally wear?"
 Sarah asked.